cpaxton/germ/Readme.md

 ### World Specification

 World information is stored in YAML files that can be parsed by the GERM ROS interface in order to initialize a graphical representation of the world.
 A few of these YAML files will be stored in `germ_ros/world`.

+Specification is divided between classes, entities, and predicates.

 #### Entity Properties